“Infuse your life with action. Don’t wait for it to happen. Make it happen. Make your own future.”

 Let’s face it, setting goals is easy – the real challenge is following through and keeping your eyes on the prize until you’ve reached that finish line.

 For me, one of the most effective ways to help me stay on track is to jot down my efforts and progress along the way.
-As they say “The only way to look back is to see how far you’ve come”.
+As they say “The only way you should look back is to see how far you’ve come”.

 Keep a journal specifically dedicated to your resolutions and write down short entries of your efforts and progress on a daily basis.
 It may feel tedious at first as you keep at it, it’ll quickly become a habit.